A Survey on Video Diffusion Models

 \subsubsection{Instruct-guided Video Editing}

-Instruct-guided video editing aims to generating video based on the given input video and instructions.
+Instruct-guided video editing aims to generate video based on the given input video and instructions.
 Due to the lack of video-instruction datasets, InstructVid2Vid~\cite{qin2023instructvid2vid} leverages the combined use of ChatGPT, BLIP~\cite{blip2}, and Tune-A-Video~\cite{tuneavideo} to acquire input videos, instructions and edited videos triplets at a relatively low cost.
 During training, they propose the Frame Difference Loss, guiding the model to generate temporal consistent frames.
 CSD~\cite{CSD} first uses Stein variational gradient descent (SVGD), where multiple samples share their knowledge distilled from diffusion models to accomplish inter-sample consistency.
 Then, they combine Collaborative Score Distillation (CSD) with Instruct-Pix2Pix~\cite{brooks2023instructpix2pix} to achieve coherent editing of multiple images with instruction.
 VIDiff~\cite{vidiff} is based on a multimodal instruction-guided editing diffusion model, unifying tasks including video editing, video recoloring, video object segmentation, and low-level tasks.
 It demonstrates the tremendous potential of video diffusion models and the feasibility of applying a unified architecture to various tasks.
 Fairy\cite{fairy} samples anchor frames where the features extracted from them can be propagated to frames with high similarity with them, allowing for parallel processing among different frame groups.
 Hence, it ensures temporal consistency by sharing global features as well as reduces the memory requirement.